vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 It's mechanical, boring process.

-Some transforamations could be done with regex search & replace.
-The rest by using manual labor.
+Some transformations could be done with regex search & replace.
+The rest with manual labor.

 Having lots of tests really helped in making sure that the code is still correct.

 ## The status

 The port is finished.
-The code works and passes all Yoga tests.
+It works and passes all Yoga tests.

-The API is a bit awkward by Go standards.
+The API is still a bit awkward by Go standards.
 Too many methods, not enough direct access to variables.

 Partly it's because I wanted to stay close to C code so that future changes to Yoga can be ported easily.